|A must-have cookbook!|

 I couldn’t say “yes” fast enough when Sterling Publishing asked me to review Anna del Conte’s new cookbook, Italian Kitchen!
 Most of you know that I moved to Naples when I was nine years-old and to Rome when I was 13.
 I lived in Italy with my family for seven years, then returned to Rome for a semester my sophomore year with the University of Dallas.

 When my family returned to the States, I was really surprised by what passed for Italian food – keep in mind, this was long before we could import Italian staples like Prosciutto and real Mozzarella.
-But the dark, rich, thick sauces and thick crust pizzas piled with tons of toppings were not like anything I’d ever encountered in Italy.
+It was obvious that many people could do with taking a few italian cooking classes because the dark, rich, thick sauces and thick crust pizzas piled with tons of toppings were not like anything I’d ever encountered in Italy.
 Southern Italian food is seasonal, fresh, and light.
 Neapolitan pizza has a thin crust and only a couple of toppings on it.
 Anna Del Conte’s cookbook is all that I know Italian cooking to be.

 I must have tabbed 30 recipes to try but we decided to start with Risotto con le Sogliole – Risotto with Dover Sole – which was a revelation!
 With almost 20 risotto recipes on our blog – and countless others we haven’t posted – we were amazed at how much better the results of Anna’s recipe were than our traditional method.
 So, we’ll be using her method from now on.
 It was so creamy, delicious, and authentic that we could close our eyes and imagine we were back in Rome!
 And the Sole, just slipped into butter for a quick turn, was amazing.
 We didn’t have any dill in our garden, so I made a gremolata from dried dill and what we did have in our garden: lime zest and chives.
 It was absolutely amazing!
 Simple, fresh, and delicious.